mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 ## Glial cells

 Neurons are the main work horse of the nervous system, but there are actually two main types of cells in the nervous system: Nerve cells, called **neurons**, and glial cells, called **glia**.

-Glial cells are much more numerous than nerve cells; there are anywhere from 2 to 10 more times glia than neurons in the vertebrate nervous system.
+Glial cells were once thought to be much more numerous than nerve cells (up to 10 times the amount), but over time it has become more clear that they are much closer in numbers.
+Generally, the brain has about 85 billion neurons and 85 billion glia.
 Glia is greek for *glue*, but the name is a little misleading.
-Glia don't commonly hold neuorns together, but rather surround them, filling in the gaps between them.
+Glia don't really hold neuorns together, but rather surround them, filling in the gaps between them.

 Glia aren't electrically excitable, and are not directly involved in signaling.
 They're more of a *supporter* class of nervous system cells.
 They enable neurons to form correctly.
 It's not strictly necessary to know them if your goal is just to understand how the brain works, but for completeness sake, here we go.